himtiug/himtiug/README.md

-<h1 align="center">Heloo 👋<br>Welcome to Official Github of HIMTI UG</h1>
+<h1 align="center">Helloo 👋<br>Welcome to Official Github of HIMTI UG</h1>
 😕 What is HIMTI UG?
 HIMTI UG or HIMPUNAN MAHASISWA TEKNIK INFORMATIKA GUNADARMA UNIVERSITY is organization that houses all informatics engineering students of gunadarma university.<br>
-🔭 This platform is for HIMTI UG. <br>
+🔭 This platform is from and for HIMTI UG. <br>
-⚡ Fun fact: in first made account just for save our Official Website. <br>
+⚡ Fun fact: This account was created only to collaborate for the official page of HIMTI UG with the team. <br>
-📫 You can reach me on <a href="https://www.instagram.com/himtiug/">instagram</a>.
+📫 You can contact us via <a href="https://www.instagram.com/himtiug/">instagram</a>.

 <!--
 **himtiug/himtiug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.